GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
+> ### Maintenance cost is strongly affected by the number of users.
+More users find more bugs.
 >
 > ~ *Fred Brooks*